elkozmon/zoonavigator/SECURITY.md

 # Security Policy

-ZooNavigator can connect to and mutate ZooKeeper data, so please do not file public issues for suspected vulnerabilities.
+ZooNavigator can connect to and mutate ZooKeeper data.
+If you think you have found a vulnerability, please report it privately instead of opening a public issue.

 ## Reporting A Vulnerability